 This is too bad because the first non-opening/non-monolog sketch had the potential to be pretty funny if they were to just break it up into chunks to spread throughout the entire episode instead of having one convoluted series of scenes that seemed to drag on and on and on.

 In the sketch, they parody the Three Mile Island meltdown scare only this time it's the Two Mile Island and the accident is caused by a power plant operator's soda shorting out the control panel and then Bill Murray goes on to explain The Pepsi Syndrome.
-Where they could have introduced this problem then move on to the next sketch, to then come back to the press conference and then keep jumping back and forth between sketches and the growing problems of this potential meltdown.
+Where they could have introduced this problem then move on to the next sketch, to then come back to the press conference and then keep jumping back and forth between sketches and the growing issues of this potential meltdown.

-But no, instead they go straight to the press conference where Richard Benjamin tries to play down the severity of the incident and then we get Franken and Davis acting as talking mimes as a distraction before President Carter arrives.
+But no, instead they go straight to the press conference where Richard Benjamin tries to play down the severity of the incident, and then we get Franken and Davis acting as talking mimes as a distraction before President Carter arrives.
 He is already aware of The Pepsi Syndrome and announces he's going to check out the scene.

 Then we go back to the nuclear reactor where Carter wants to check out the damage to the core and just walks right into the reactor and comes out glowing from the wastewater that's been leaking since the incident began.
-He then gets taken to the hospital and then they call in Garrett Morris who is playing a female maid and have him/her go mop up this waste water.
+He then gets taken to the hospital and then they call in Garrett Morris who is playing a female maid and have him/her go mop up this wastewater.

 Then we go to the hospital where were learn that Carter is now growing like Godzilla now that he's a radioactive man.
 For some reason, this triggers Rodney Dangerfield to enter the scene and make Rodney jokes about how big the president is growing.
-Now see, if this was chopped up in consumable bits, I would have loved this surprise appearance but as it is, I felt angry that this sketch was still going with way more setups than jokes.
+Now see, if this were chopped up in consumable bits, I would have loved this surprise appearance, but as it is, I felt angry that this sketch was still going with way more setups than jokes.

 So with that, it's time to move on and share what I saw as I give you...